onep1xel/TheAccessAgency/content/work/_index.md

   color: light # light dark muted
   layout: horizontal # horizontal vertical
   offset: 20% # for horizontal layout set top spacing for text column in percentages eg 25%
-  image: images/work/thumbnail-work-Ability-Fest-700x700.jpg
-  alt: a picture of the stage at an outdoor music festival.
-In the foreground is a raised platform with wheelchair users watching the gig.
-  youtube: #5gqEJT1lxgk
-  vimeo: #771124484
-  superheading: Visit Melbourne | Ability Fest
-  heading: Ability Fest Social Takeover
-  text: Capturing the sound, energy, excitement – and accessibility – at Australia’s premier accessible music festival.
-  link:
-    style: mint # whale mint sand
-    text: Take a look at the project
-    url: "work/ability-fest"

-- block: work
-  background:  "#EFEEEF"
-  color: dark # light dark muted
-  layout: horizontal # horizontal vertical
-  offset: 20% # for horizontal layout set top spacing for text column in percentages eg 25%
-  image: images/work/thumbnail-work_GSA-700x700.jpg
-  alt: Photo of a older lady with short hair, smiling as she uses a motorised wheelchair.
-Her hand is in focus in the foreground, it's on the wheelchair controller, the rest of the image is slightly blurred.
-  youtube: #5gqEJT1lxgk
-  vimeo: #771124484
-  superheading: Get Skilled Access | Queensland Government
-  heading: Accessible Content Guidelines & Video Script Writing
-  text: We created the go-to guide for state government and tourism operators in Queensland.
-Working with Get Skilled Access on the Accessibe Tourism Project.
-  link:
-    style: whale # whale mint sand
-    text: Take a look at the project
-    url: "work/accessible-content-guidelines"

-- block: work
-  background:  "#253148"
-  color: light # light dark muted
-  layout: horizontal # horizontal vertical
-  offset: 20% # for horizontal layout set top spacing for text column in percentages eg 25%
-  image: images/work/thumbnail-work_VV-Excellence-700x700.jpg
+  image: images/work/thumbnail-work_VV-Excellence-700x700-2.jpg
   alt: a graphic of a venn diagram, three circle overlap and in each is a word; Tourism, Access and Comms.
   youtube: #5gqEJT1lxgk
   vimeo: #771124484
   superheading: Visit Victoria
   heading: Marketing Excellence Sessions
   text: The modern marketing mix for tourism should include accessibility.
-We provided sessions to Victorian tourism operators, so they can get started.
+We provided sessions to Victorian tourism operators.
   link:
     style: mint # whale mint sand
     text: Take a look at the project